 When you create a VM instance with multiple network interfaces, you can use a reserved static internal IPv4 or IPv6 address for both primary and secondary network interfaces.

-To use a static internal IPv4 or IPv6 address for a secondary network interface, see Create virtual machine instances with multiple network interfaces.
+To use a static internal IPv4 or IPv6 address for a secondary network interface, see Create VM instances with multiple network interfaces.

-Change or assign an internal IPv6 address to an existing instance
+Change or assign an internal IPv6 address to an existing VM

-You can change or assign an internal IPv6 address to an existing instance.
+You can change or assign an internal IPv6 address to an existing VM instance.

 If the instance already has an internal IPv6 address assigned to it, you must first unassign that address.
 Then, assign a new address to the instance by using the instance's network interface.